-The Massage Therapy kit consists of a massage table, massage chair, bolster, sheet set, lotion bottle and holster.
+The Massage Therapy kit consists of a massage table, bolster, lotion bottle, sheet set, and all necessary textbooks.
 Items within the kit may be substituted, depending on manufacturer availability.

 Below is a sample list of occupations that may be achieved as a licensed Massage Therapist: